-I don’t expect my children to be able to apply a tourniquet or do CPR just yet but the recovery position can, and does, save people’s lives, and practicing it is a fun and non-traumatic introduction to first aid for young children.
+I don’t expect my children to be able to apply a tourniquet or do CPR just yet but the recovery position can and does, save people’s lives, and practicing it is a fun and non-traumatic introduction to first aid for young children.

-Beyond the essentials of first aid, there are a lot of survival skills that children love to learn and it’s always good to start with the skills they will enjoy practicing such as knife skills, making a fire, shelter and wild food skills.
+Beyond the essentials of first aid, there are a lot of survival skills that children love to learn and it’s always good to start with the skills they will enjoy practicing such as knife skills, making a fire, shelter, and wild food skills.

 After all, you are not training your kids to be zombie slaying, Mad Max-style survival machines.
-You are just showing them how great the outdoors can be, and showing them the fun skills that may actually help them one day.
+You are just showing them how great the outdoors can be, and showing them the fun skills that may help them one day.

-I know it might seem very obvious to you already, but if you are reading this, just make sure whatever you with your kids, it is supervised and safe.
+I know it might seem very obvious to you already, but if you are reading this, just make sure whatever you do with your kids, it is supervised and safe.
 Of course, I am sure any parent is already eager to enjoy the outdoors themselves, but since we are showing our kids how to use some of the basic tools we use outdoors, and how to perform some basic fire skills, all of those require an element of safety.

 So let’s dig into the four best survival skills you can show your children to start their interest in the outdoors.

 Now before I get started on mentioning knives and children in the same phrase, let me just say I realize it is a popular opinion amongst liberals and city folk that knives are dangerous weapons.
-Knives are far too often seen as weapons rather than tools when in actual fact they are no different to a screwdriver or a wrench.
+Knives are far too often seen as weapons rather than tools when in fact they are no different to a screwdriver or a wrench.

 This perception of survival knives as a weapon puts parents and teachers off letting their children use them.
 There is also the health and safety culture we live in which may, from an institutional point of view, make it very difficult to use knives with children in an educational setting, or from a parenting point of view make you so worried about the consequences of giving your child a knife that you just don’t.

-In actual fact, children really benefit from being trusted with ‘grown-up’ tools as long as they are supervised properly.
+Children benefit from being trusted with ‘grown-up’ tools as long as they are supervised properly.

-Being trusted to do some whittling or carving is a massive confidence boost to children, and if they do it regularly is a great exercise in care, safety and concentration.
+Being trusted to do some whittling or carving is a massive confidence boost to children, and if they do it regularly is a great exercise in care, safety, and concentration.

 We are living in a day and age when children are moving more and more towards obesity, are weaker, and have less stamina than children from previous generations.
 This is simply because they aren’t made to do physical chores anymore and spend far too much time swiping and prodding at iPad’s and phones.

 There are all sorts of great things that young children can achieve with a knife and a bit of help.
-My youngest son’s specific knife related chore at the moment is cutting up fungi that we have foraged (he is two-years-old) he also does other simple cooking chores around the campfire or in the kitchen at home.
+My youngest son’s specific knife-related chore at the moment is cutting up fungi that we have foraged (he is two-years-old) he also does other simple cooking chores around the campfire or in the kitchen at home.